Alset Capital Acquisition Corp. Provides Additional Update Regarding Stockholder Redemptions

-Alset currently has 1,911,236 shares of publicly held Class A common stock issued, outstanding and held by non-affiliates (such number of shares does not include any shares of Class A common stock held by Alset’s Sponsor and management).
+As of August 24, 2023, following recent requests by holders of Alset’s Class A common stock to redeem their public shares for a pro rata portion of the trust account holding the proceeds from Alset’s initial public offering, and subsequent withdrawals of redemptions by such holders of Alset’s Class A common stock, there are currently 568,749 shares of Class A common stock held by public stockholders, which are currently not awaiting redemption.

-Alset has extended the deadline for stockholders to redeem Class A common stock until 5:00 p.m.
-Eastern Time on Wednesday, September 13, 2023 (“the Revised Deadline”).
+As previously disclosed, Alset has extended the deadline for stockholders to redeem Class A common stock, or withdraw previously submitted redemptions, until 5:00 p.m.
+Eastern Time on Wednesday, September 13, 2023, and the number of shares of Class A common stock which will remain outstanding at the termination of such deadline may increase or decrease.

-In addition, stockholders who previously submitted redemption requests may withdraw such previously submitted redemption requests until the Revised Deadline of 5:00 p.m.
-Eastern Time on Wednesday, September 13, 2023.

-If you have not already done so, in order to exercise your redemption rights, you must, prior to the Revised Deadline of 5:00 p.m.
-Eastern Time on Wednesday, September 13, 2023, tender your shares physically or electronically and submit a request in writing that we redeem your public shares for cash to Vstock Transfer LLC, our transfer agent, at the following address:

 About Alset Capital Acquisition Corp.